Master’s Degrees in Molecular Medicine

 There are 12 colleges that offer a master’s degree in molecular medicine.
 Learn more about the most popular 12 below:

 The University of Texas Health Science Center at San Antonio is the 2nd most popular school in the nation for students seeking a master's degree in molecular medicine.
 Each year, around 3,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,419 per year, while in-state graduate students, on average, pay $3,239 per year.
 During the most recent year for which we have data, 7 people received their master's degree in molecular medicine from UT Health San Antonio.
-About 50% of this group were women, and 83% were students from an underrepresented racial-ethnic group.
+Around 50% of these students were from an underrepresented racial-ethnic group, and 70% were women.

 University of Maryland - Baltimore comes in at #3 on our list of the most popular colleges offering master's degrees in molecular medicine.
 Roughly 7,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,827 per year, while in-state graduate students, on average, pay $15,750 per year.
+The average in-state tuition for full-time undergraduates is $9,635 per year, while in-state graduate students, on average, pay $15,443 per year.
 During the most recent year for which we have data, 4 people received their master's degree in molecular medicine from UMB.
-About 50% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+Of these students, 40% were women and 60% were members of underrepresented racial-ethnic groups.

 University of Arizona is the 4th most popular school in the nation for students seeking a master's degree in molecular medicine.
-The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+The average in-state tuition for full-time undergraduates is $11,210 per year, while in-state graduate students, on average, pay $12,348 per year.
 During the most recent year for which we have data, 0 people received their master's degree in molecular medicine from University of Arizona.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 Explore Major by State